 Largest Shared Image Size -- Click Edit to change how large your photos appear on Flickr.
-This might be useful if you are using Flickr on a smaller screen, such as on a tablet computer or mobile phone.
+This might be useful if you are using the service on a smaller screen, such as on a tablet computer or mobile phone.

-Who Can Add You To A Photo? -- Click Edit to determine who is allowed to indicate that you are in a photo that has been uploaded to Flickr.
+Who Can Add You To A Photo? -- Click Edit to determine who is allowed to indicate that you are in a photo that has been uploaded.